Date of composing October 2017; June 2019 – revised

 No extended technique required.

 !
 This work may be performed.
 For your inquiry please contact Natalia.
-In your message, kindly provide some information (brief introduction, collective’s title, website, contact details).
+In your message, kindly provide some information (performer’s name or collective’s title, website if any, contact details).
 The score, parts and the composer’s license (all free of charge) will be sent to you within a week.

 Image of E.P.
 Johnson credit: Cochran / Library and Archives Canada, Acc. / no. 1952-010 / C-085125